Plano West Wolf Classic

 Christopher Hammer Paradigm

 I am big picture for LD/PFD.
 I try to keep a tidy flow.
 I like solvency impacts.
 I will vote on progressive or theory if steps are clearly defined throughout.
-I dislike spreading as it's not necessary for the most part.
-I frown upon outweighing cards because I don't know the authors' mindsets most of the time.
+I dislike spreading as it's not necessary.
+I frown upon evaluating specific cards as RFD because I don't know the authors' mindsets most of the time.
 I'm cool with Disads and CPs in PFD at TFA tournaments but avoid them for NSDA.
+In PFD, you should prefer using weighing mechanisms for your actual case instead of frontlining responses to your opponent.
+Students who use "kick the case and focus on responses" in PFD should probably just switch to LD or CX if they want to debate long-term.
 For speaker points, I typically start everyone out at 30 and deduct from there.

 Ed Haskin Paradigm